 And that’s why God’s love stands out so brightly!
 If our kids are convinced of the truth that they are loved regardless by God, they will be equipped with a powerful self-confidence that can change the world!

-If we want to build godly, self-confident kids, teaching our kids the habit of a daily quiet time is perhaps the best habit we can give them!
+If we want to build godly, self-confident kids, we must teach our kids to always stay in contact with God through daily Bible reading and ongoing prayer.
 Jesus promises in John 15:4-8 that if we remain in Him like a vine stays connected to the branches then we can produce much fruit.

 Life can be incredibly hard, and we need the power of God surging through us if we want to be triumphant through all circumstances.
 If we allow our circumstances to dictate our self-worth we will be left depleted and searching.